 The Emerging Women Leaders Programme is a development programme designed specifically to address the under-representation of women in leadership roles within the RCP and the wider medical profession.

 Applications for the 23/24 cohort are now closed.

 This flagship programme was developed in 2018 with support from the Lord Leonard and Lady Estelle Wolfson Foundation.

 The year-long programme (which comprises of five teaching days) is built around both developing new emerging leaders early in their careers and developing leadership for women who have potentially faced barriers to leadership in their early years, and for both groups aims to assist them with the additional skills to confidently take those steps to leadership.

 The programme achieves these aims through interactive workshops, access to mentoring from senior medical leaders, access to support from programme alumni, peer group support and through opportunities for professional networking.

 It has four, CPD-accredited components:

-Five development days at RCP London or RCP North (Liverpool) including:
+Five days or its equivalent total, face-to-face content delivered at RCP London or RCP at The Spine (Liverpool) including:

-- coaching and guidance from a senior mentor approximately every eight weeks
+- Virtual coaching and guidance from a senior mentor approximately every eight weeks.

 Action learning sets: